jakoch/awesome-composer/README.md

 - [ScriptsDev](https://github.com/neronmoon/scriptsdev) - Enables you to use a `scripts-dev` section, which triggers scripts only in dev mode.
 - [ParameterHandler](https://github.com/Incenteev/ParameterHandler) - Allows you to manage your ignored parameters when running a composer install or update.
 - [PhantomJS-Installer](https://github.com/jakoch/phantomjs-installer)- A Composer Package which installs the PhantomJS binary (Linux, Windows, Mac) into /bin of your project.
+- [tooly](https://github.com/tommy-muehle/tooly-composer-script) - Manage needed PHAR files in project in your composer.json.
+Every PHAR file will be saved in the composer binary directory.
+Optional with GPG verification for every PHAR.

 ## Tutorials